jcubic/wayne/README.md

 yarn add @jcubic/wayne
 ```

-Standard way of installing the service worker
+The standard way of installing the service worker

 ```javascript
 if ('serviceWorker' in navigator) {